Regularly Scheduled Elections

 Although all polling places are accessible, you may vote at the curb if you have mobility issues or difficulty waiting in line.

-Voters must sign or make their mark on the poll book.
+Voters must show ID and sign or make their mark on the poll book.
 Voters unable to sign due to a disability are exempt from this requirement.

 To vote, fill in the oval to the left of the name of the candidate of your choice.